 Cipro is an antibiotic manufactured by Bayer Pharmaceuticals.
-Cipro belongs to the class of antibiotics known as fluoroquinolones, which fight bacteria in the body by stopping the production of essential proteins needed by the bacteria to survive.
-Although Cipro is used to treat many types of infections, Cipro does not work for viral infections, such as the common cold or flu.
+Cipro belongs to the class of medications known as fluoroquinolones, which fight bacteria in the body by stopping the production of essential proteins needed by the bacteria to survive.
+Although Cipro is used to treat many types of infections, it does not work for viral infections, such as the common cold or flu.

-In addition to bacterial infections, Cipro is FDA approved for the treatment of anthrax inhalation.
-After the U.S. anthrax scare in 2001, Cipro was prescribed to thousands of people, especially postal workers, who may have been exposed to mail containing anthrax.
+In addition to many common bacterial infections, Cipro has also been approved by the U.S. Food & Drug Administration (FDA) for the treatment of anthrax inhalation.
+After the U.S. anthrax scare in 2001, the antibiotic was prescribed to thousands of people, especially postal workers, who may have been exposed to mail containing anthrax.
 Today, the U.S. military stockpiles Cipro in case of another biological disaster of this kind.

 Cipro Health Risks